shaurya2109/pg-backend/README.md

 ##Important files -
 1. Server.java - contains the method definition of all the API endpoints.
-2. Query.java - contains the Prepared Statements and the function definitions of all the methods being used in the Server.java file.
+2. Query.java - contains the Prepared statements, and the function definitions of all the methods being used in the Server.java file.

 ## Running the project -
-The project can be started using the folloing terminal command from the directory location of the pg-backend folder -
+The project can be started using the following terminal command from the directory location of the pg-backend folder -

 ```java -jar ./target/pocketgrocer-1.0-jar-with-dependencies.jar```